kubeshop/testkube/docs/cli/testkube_tests_list.md

 ### Synopsis

-Getting all available scritps from given namespace - if no namespace given "testkube" namespace is used
+Getting all available tests from given namespace - if no namespace given "testkube" namespace is used

 ```
 testkube tests list [flags]